 Do you have a favorite saying or quote and if so, what is it and why?

 "Treat others as you want them to treat you".
 When I interact with somebody, I imagine myself in his/her shoes.
-It helps me to be more kind and compassionate.
+It helps me to be kinder and more compassionate.

 A favorite book or movie you would like to share?